An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Conclusion

-The authors gratefully acknowledge financial support by the European Research Council through ERC StG Action 757275 / PANAMA; the DFG Cluster of Excellence ``Machine Learning - New Perspectives for Science'', EXC 2064/1, project number 390727645; the German Federal Ministry of Education and Research (BMBF) through the T\"{u}bingen AI Center (FKZ: 01IS18039A); and funds from the Ministry of Science, Research and Arts of the State of Baden-W\"{u}rttemberg.
-AK is grateful to Alexander Meinke for the pre-trained models and the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.
+\begin{ack} The authors gratefully acknowledge financial support by the European Research Council through ERC StG Action 757275 / PANAMA; the DFG Cluster of Excellence ``Machine Learning - New Perspectives for Science'', EXC 2064/1, project number 390727645; the German Federal Ministry of Education and Research (BMBF) through the T\"{u}bingen AI Center (FKZ: 01IS18039A); and funds from the Ministry of Science, Research and Arts of the State of Baden-W\"{u}rttemberg.
+AK is grateful to the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.
+AK is also grateful to Felix Dangel, Jonathan Wenger, Nathanael Bosch, Runa Eschenhagen, Christian Fr\"{o}hlich, and other members of the Methods of Machine Learning group for feedback. \end{ack}